 RBI AG is the central institution of the Raiffeisen Banking Group Austria (RBG).
-Within RBG, RBI AG serves as the central institution of the regional Raiffeisen banks and other affiliated credit institutions.
+Within RBG, RBI AG serves as the central institution (as defined by § 27a of the Austrian Banking Act (BWG)) of the regional Raiffeisen banks and other affiliated credit institutions.
 Some members of the Supervisory Board in their function as shareholder representatives therefore also hold executive roles in RBG banks.
 Consequently, comprehensive know-how and extensive experience specific to the industry can be applied in exercising the control function of the Supervisory Board, to the benefit of the company.

-C Rule 52a: The number of members on the Supervisory Board (without employee representatives) shall be ten at most.
-Supervisory Board currently consists of nine core shareholder representatives for RBG and three free float representatives.
+C Rule 52a: The number of members on the Supervisory Board (without employees' representatives) shall be ten at most

+The Supervisory Board currently consists of twelve members: nine core shareholder representatives for RBG and three free float representatives.
 This higher number of members was based on a resolution passed by the Annual General Meeting on 22 June 2017.
 It provides the Supervisory Board with additional industry knowledge, more diversity, and further strengthens its ability to exercise its control function.

 In accordance with C Rule 62 of the ACGC, RBI AG commissioned KPMG Austria GmbH Wirtschaftsprüfungs- und Steuerberatungsgesellschaft, Vienna (KPMG) to conduct an external evaluation of compliance with the C Rules of the Code.
-The report on this external evaluation is publicly available at www.rbinternational.com → Investors → Corporate Governance → External Evaluation of the CG Code.
+The report on this external evaluation is publicly available at www.rbinternational.com $\rightarrow$ Investors $\rightarrow$ Corporate Governance $\rightarrow$ External Evaluation of the CG Code.